google/gson/UserGuide.md

 gson.registerTypeAdapter(MyType.class, new MyInstanceCreator());
 ```

-`registerTypeAdapter` call checks if the type adapter implements more than one of these interfaces and register it for all of them.
+`registerTypeAdapter` call checks
+1. if the type adapter implements more than one of these interfaces, in that case it registers the adapter for all of them.
+2. if the type adapter is for the Object class or JsonElement or any of its subclasses, in that case it throws IllegalArgumentException because overriding the built-in adapters for these types is not supported.

 #### Writing a Serializer